Raben History, Family Crest & Coats of Arms

 Early Origins of the Raben family

-indicating that those holders registered would hold the land until the end of time.
-Hence, conjecturally, the surname is descended from Raban the Englishman, who gave land to the church of St. Peter in Gloucester in 1150.
+Later, Gloucestershire would be another home to the family as here Raban the Englishman, gave land to the church of St. Peter in Gloucester in 1150.

 Early History of the Raben family

 This web page shows only a small excerpt of our Raben research.
 Another 59 words (4 lines of text) covering the years 1273, 1658 and 1622 are included under the topic Early Raben History in all our PDF Extended History products and printed products wherever possible.

 Raben Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Raban, Raben, de Raban, de Raben, Rabyn and others.

 Early Notables of the Raben family (pre 1700)

 Outstanding amongst the family at this time was Edward Raban (dief 1658), English-born, printer in Aberdeen who was said to have been a native of Worcestershire.
 While there is no...

 Another 30 words (2 lines of text) are included under the topic Early Raben Notables in all our PDF Extended History products and printed products wherever possible.